unleashedtech/dotenv-drupal/README.md

 The information Drupal should use to authenticate with the Mailgun API.

 The "user" in the [DSN](https://en.wikipedia.org/wiki/Data_source_name) is the API key.

+#### MULTISITE_DEFAULT_SITE_ALLOWED
+Whether the default site in a multi-site Drupal installation is allowed.

+The multisite default site is disallowed, by default.

 ##### US URL Example
 ```dotenv